openkcm/openkcm.github.io/GOVERNANCE.md

 ### Contributors

 Contributors are community members who contribute in concrete ways to the project.
-Anyone can become a contributor, and contributions can take many forms, as detailed in a [separate document](https://github.com/openkcm/documentation/blob/main/website/documentation/contribute/_index.md).
+Anyone can become a contributor, and contributions can take many forms, as detailed in a [separate document](https://github.com/openkcm/openkcm.github.io/blob/main/website/documentation/contribute/_index.md).
 There is no expectation of commitment to the project, no specific skill requirements and no selection process.

 ### Team Members

-Team member status may be given to those who have made ongoing contributions to the OpenKCM project for at least 3 months.
+Team member status may be given to those who have made ongoing contributions to the OpenKCM for at least 3 months.
 This is usually in the form of code improvements and/or notable work on documentation, but organizing events or user support could also be taken into account.

 New members may be proposed by any existing member by email to the [OpenKCM mailing list](https://groups.google.com/forum/?fromgroups#!forum/openkcm).
 The vote will be decided by majority in which each existing team member has one vote.
 Team members are added to the GitHub organization as member.
 They should respect the maintainers of each project.
 Team members may retire at any time by emailing the team.
 Team members can be removed by majority vote on the mailing list.
 For this vote, the member in question is not eligible to vote and does not count towards the quorum.